What is Catnip?

-The reason it is used for cats is because it contains nepetalactone, a feline attractant that not only works on domestic animals but has also been found to have an effect on big cats such as tigers and leopards.
+The reason that it is often used in cat toys is because it contains nepetalactone, which is a feline attractant that not only works on domestic animals in our homes, but has also been found to have an effect on big cats such as tigers and leopards.
 Once the scent of the plant has entered the cat’s nose, it will usually be affected for around five to fifteen minutes; although some cats will not be affected at all.

 What Effect Does Catnip Have?

 The majority of cat owners will be extremely familiar with the impact catnip has on their pet, but it can vary from animal to animal.
-The most common reaction is for cats to start rolling around, rubbing themselves on the floor/furniture and generally being quite hyperactive.
-If they have experienced catnip through a toy, they may also play with their toy a lot until the effect wears off.
+The most common reaction is for cats to start rolling around, rubbing themselves on the floor or furniture and generally being quite hyperactive.
+If they have experienced catnip through a toy, they may play with it a great deal and in an excited manner until the effect wears off.